Video: Fighter jet appears to intercept plane for violating Biden air space

-SAN FRANCISCO (KRON) — Video posted to Twitter appears to show a jet fighter intercepting a plane that flew into air space over the San Francisco area that was restricted due to President Joe Biden’s Bay Area visit.
+SAN FRANCISCO, Calif.
+(KRON) — Video posted to Twitter appears to show a jet fighter intercepting a plane that flew into air space over the San Francisco area that was restricted due to President Joe Biden’s Bay Area visit.

 In the video, found above, a fighter jet can be seen appearing to cut off the path of a slower-moving, single-engine plane flying over Marin County Tuesday.